+DHCD L lse Only

-DHCD Use Only Submit a written narrative, newspaper clippings, annual reports, other funding approvals or other evidence that applicant organization or its sponsor has at least one year in serving the community (Page Number) Adequate Deficient
+Submit a written narrative, newspaper Adequate Deficient

+clippings, annual reports, other funding

+approvals or other evidence that applicant

+organization or its sponsor has at least one year

+in serving the community (Page Number)

 B. Input from the low-income community is not met solely by having low-income representatives on the board.
-A CHDO must also have a formal process for low-income program beneficiaries to advise the CHDO on design, location of sites, development and management of affordable housing.
+A CHDO also must have a formal process for low-income program beneficiaries to advise the CHDO on design, location of sites, development and management of affordable housing.

-CHDOs should establish systems for community involvement in parts of their service areas where housing will be developed, but which are not represented on their boards.
-Such systems might include special committees of neighbors of a proposed development site, neighborhood advisory councils or open town meetings.
-Submit written and adopted process for low-income input.
+C. CHDOs should establish systems for community involvement in parts of their service areas where housing will be developed, but which are not represented on their boards.
+Such systems might include special committees of neighbors of a proposed development site, neighborhood advisory councils, or open town meetings.
+Submit written documentation and the adopted process for low-income input.

-Note: This is the most common deficiency in CHDO designation applications.
-This input process must be demonstrated as institutionalized through the by-laws or board resolutions and followed for every proposed housing project that the organization is involved.
-Submitting a process that is not sufficient will result in the organization not meeting 2014 designation criteria.
+Note: Community involvement is the most common deficiency in CHDO designation applications.
+This input process must be demonstrated as institutionalized through the organization's by-laws or board resolutions, and followed for every proposed housing project.
+Submitting a process that is not sufficient will result in the organization not meeting the 2017 designation criteria.

-DHCD Use Only
+DHCD U lse Only

-Written and Adopted Process Approved Adequate Deficient
+Written and Adopted Process Approved by Adequate Deficient

-by Governing Body (Page Number)
+Governing Body (Page Number)

 OR

 By-Laws (Page Number)

 OR

 Board Resolutions (Page Number)

-- C. The organization must serve a clearly defined geographic service area that may be a neighborhood, city, but not the whole state (clearly identify the service area). - Department of Housing and Community Development (DHCD) 2014 CHDO Designation Application
+C. The organization must serve a clearly defined geographic service area that may be a neighborhood(s) or ward(s), but not the entire District of Columbia as a whole (clearly identify the service area).

-DHCD Use Only
+DHCD L lse Only

 Charter (Page Number) Adequate Deficient

 AND/OR

-Articles of Incorporation (Page Number)
+Articles of Incorporation

+(Page Number)

 AND/OR

 By-Laws (Page Number)

 AND/OR

-Resolution of the Organization's Boardof Directors (Page Number)
+Resolution of the Organization's Board of

+Directors (Page Number)

 - 1. Needs.
 Current plans should be well grounded in an understanding of current housing conditions; housing needs, and need for supportive services.
 The organization should have an analysis of the local housing market and the housing needs of low-income households. - 2.
 Relations.
-The organization should have a good reputation and a positive relationship with the community that it serves. - 3.
-Local Government Relations.
-The CHDO should have a positive relationship with the local government of the community that it serves. - 4.
-Organization must submit a copy of the most recent audit and the last three months of financial statements.
+The organization should have a good reputation and a positive relationship with the community that it serves.

+- 3. Local Government Relations.
+The non-profit should have a positive relationship with the local government of the community that it serves. - 4.
+Annual Audit.
+The organization must submit a copy of the most recent audit and the last three months of financial statements.